Wilms tumor (WT) is a type of kidney cancer that occurs in children.

 High blood pressure and kidney damage may occur as the result of the tumor or its treatment.

-Removal of Wilms tumor from both kidneys may affect kidney function.
+Removal of WT from both kidneys may affect kidney function.

-For children with a known high risk of Wilms tumor, screening using ultrasound of the kidneys may be recommended.
+For children with a known high risk for WT, screening using ultrasound of the kidneys may be suggested.